 - Use no-salt-added chicken broth to make this soup, then season it to your own preference

 - Don’t skip the dry-roasting because it adds SO much flavor!
-Simply put the whole pepper, a half an onion, and a few cloves of garlic into a dry pan over medium-high heat and turn until they’re soft and brown
+Simply put the whole pepper, a half an onion, and a few peeled cloves of garlic into a dry pan over medium-high heat and turn them until they’re soft and brown and blistered

 - Use Mexican oregano (not Italian) and get a good chipotle powder to add some punch to this Mexican Turkey Soup Recipe

 - Add the zucchini just for the last few minutes of cooking time so you don’t overcook it (it’ll get mushy!)

 - Use whatever turkey you’ve got leftover – dark or white meat work just fine in this recipe

 - If you want a bit more kick, add dry-roast a jalapeno and use it along with the bell pepper (remove the seeds)

 - This soup freezes like a dream!
 Thaw and reheat in the microwave for lunches or another hearty dinner

 While this soup is pretty much a hearty meal in a bowl, a lovely salad would go well with it (just watch for hidden carbs in salad dressings), or serve this soup with your favorite keto bread.